duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-working-with-transactions-ef6-onwards.md

 **Notes**:

-- You can pass null to Database.UseTransaction() to clear Entity Framework?s knowledge of the current transaction.
-Entity Framework will neither commit nor rollback the existing transaction when you do this, so use with care and only if you?re sure this is what you want to do.
+- You can pass null to Database.UseTransaction() to clear Entity Framework's knowledge of the current transaction.
+Entity Framework will neither commit nor rollback the existing transaction when you do this, so use with care and only if you're sure this is what you want to do.
 - You will see an exception from Database.UseTransaction() if you pass a transaction:
-    - When the Entity Framework already has an existing transaction
+    - When Entity Frameworkalready has an existing transaction
     - When Entity Framework is already operating within a TransactionScope
     - Whose connection object is null (i.e. one which has no connection ? usually this is a sign that that transaction has already completed)
-    - Whose connection object does not match the Entity Framework?s connection.
+    - Whose connection object does not match the Entity Framework's connection.

 ## Using transactions with other features